benmiller314/dsam2023fall/plans/week-09.md

 With the second public iteration of your projects coming due next week (online and in class presentations), I expect most people will want to focus on their projects, and I'm happy to dedicate the time to studio.

-If you need an alternative to your project, may I recommend again looking for relevant tips on [the InfoEco cookbook](https://infoeco.hcommons.org/infoecocookbook/cookbook-modules/) or [the Programming Historian](https://programminghistorian.org/en/lessons/)?
-And if you'd rather keep it relevant to this week's theme of graphs and data, remember that the squirrel video came with [several excellent guided exercises](https://infoeco.hcommons.org/infoecocookbook/cookbook-modules/pivot-tables/).
+If you want an alternative to your project, may I recommend again looking for relevant tips on [the InfoEco cookbook](https://infoeco.hcommons.org/infoecocookbook/cookbook-modules/)?
+If you'd rather keep it relevant to this week's theme of graphs and data, for instance, the squirrel video came with [several excellent guided exercises](https://infoeco.hcommons.org/infoecocookbook/cookbook-modules/pivot-tables/).

+When it comes time to visualize, I've been enjoying [DataWrapper](https://datawrapper.de), which employs a <dfn><abbr title="graphical user interface">GUI</abbr></dfn> to enable fast switching among a wide array visualization modes (gotta love that grammar of graphics) and has a great many shapefiles for mapping already built in (or you can upload your own, because it does not include all regions, or in the combinations you might need).
+The forms thoughtfully include prompts for naming and linking to your data sources and for adding notes (e.g. on what's included, and what isn't, and what your units mean).
+The site also includes a ton of [good advice on designing for communication with data](https://academy.datawrapper.de/), alongside tutorials with sample datasets provided.

 ### Reflective writing / Goal setting
 Before we all split off, though, take a moment to check in with yourself: do some private writing in response to these questions.